WHAT IS VOTE BY MAIL (aka Absentee Voting)?

 *To find your County Board of Elections contact information and address click here.

-Once you receive your ballot in the mail, fill it out and return it or drop-it off ASAP!
+As soon as you receive your ballot in the mail, fill it out and return it or drop-it off ASAP!

 - Fill out your ballot in the presence of 1 witness.
-Your witness can your roommate, your sibling, your mom, your neighbor, your friend, anyone, as long as they are 18 or older!
+Your witness can be your roommate, your sibling, your mom, your neighbor, your friend, anyone, as long as they are 18 or older!
 Your notary public or two witnesses should observe that you mark the ballot, not how you vote.

-- Put your ballot back in the envelope they provide and fill out the information.
-Then you and your 1 witness will sign it.
+- Put your ballot back in the envelope they provide and fill out all the information.
+It requires:

 - Once you’re done filling it out, put a stamp on it and return it to your local County Board of Elections or hand-deliver it to your County Board of Elections!

 - Sept.
 5, 2021: County boards of elections may begin mailing absentee ballots for October municipal elections to eligible voters who submitted an absentee ballot request form.